Skip to main content

 We will seek to keep children, young people and vulnerable adults safe by;

-Appointing a nominated safeguarding lead, a deputy safeguarding lead, and a lead member of the Board of Trustees with a brief for safeguarding.
+Appointing a nominated safeguarding lead, and a deputy safeguarding lead.
+The lead should be a member of the Board of Trustees with a brief for ensuring safeguarding is on the agenda to be reviewed annually

 Related policies and procedures